kevinyswong/kevinyswong.github.io/index.md

 celebrity and lives away from the limelight, unencumbered by maintaining an image of propriety, not hidden behind seven layers of makeup, not draped in the season's designer advertisement, could not but be genuine.
-She lives remotely, modestly, saying, "I get to live my more authentic self here, and I don’t have to pretend to be anybody else."
+She lives remotely, modestly, saying, "I get to live my more authentic self here, and I don't have to pretend to be anybody else."
 Why do we suppose hardly anyone has seen Thomas Pynchon?
 The idea is the same as when Thoreau sought to confront only "the essential facts of life."
 Rousseau wrote REVERIES OF THE SOLITARY WALKER.
 And do